 The Economics Department offers both an economics major and a business economics major.
 Students may select courses from a wide variety of areas, including international trade and finance, economic development, fiscal economics, money and banking, labor economics, the political economy of women, environmental economics and sports economics.

-The department offers two different concentrations that lead to the B.A. in economics: one leads to a traditional economics degree, the other emphasizes international political economy and public policy.
+The department offers two different concentrations that lead to the B.A or B.S in economics: one leads to a traditional economics degree, the other emphasizes international political economy and public policy.
 Moreover, courses in the economics major may be combined with a professional sequence leading to qualification for provisional certification as a teacher of secondary social studies.

 The major in business economics allows students with career goals in various management-related fields to acquire the skills necessary for such careers.
 The major leads to the award of the bachelor of arts or bachelor of science degree.